-Stitch Fix Kids is a monthly subscription of kids clothing ranging from sizes 2T to 14.
+Stitch Fix Kids is a personal styling service for kids clothing ranging from sizes 2T to 14.
 At $20 styling fee for each box, you’ll get 8 to 12 items with retail price ranging from $10 to $35 when it is shipped to you.
 You will be asked to share some styling preferences first when you sign up for this box so that the items included will be curated accordingly.
 If there are clothes that don’t fit your child, you can always return them by the return envelope included in the box.
 If you do decide to keep all of the items, you will get 25% off on the whole box.

 This is the review of StitchFix Kids for Girls.

 When you open the box, you will see several cards on top with the rest of the items hidden away.
-The flaps of the box contain everything you need to know about how the subscription box works.
+The flaps of the box contain everything you need to know about how the service works.

 There’s also a StitchFix envelope in the box.